foundry-rs/book/src/reference/forge-std/arithmeticError.md

 ### Description

-The error when an arithmetic operation fails, e.g. underflow, overflow.
+The internal Solidity error when an arithmetic operation fails, e.g. underflow and overflow.